IamTemmy/project-pythia-genai-cookbook/docs/index.md

 # Project Pythia: Generative AI Cookbook

-Welcome!
-This Jupyter Book collects the notebook recipes in an accessible site.
-Each chapter links to runnable notebooks.
+Browse the recipes and open the notebooks to run them locally.